SSR 03- 2p

 considered candidates for surgical sympathectomy.
 This procedure permanently disrupts

-the sympathetic innervation of the affected area.
+the sympathetic innervation of the affected region.
 It involves destroying a sympathetic

 ganglion and must be performed by a physician who is an expert in this technique.